 - ECMAScript 6+ (ES 2015+) Styles

 I remember Shifu, the master of the Kung Fu Panda movie, who taught Po the tricks of Kung Fu.
 Shifu taught his students practically everything with his long life experience and wisdom.
-RealWorld will give us a real-life meaningful application for our application by combining the frontend (React, Vue, Angular …) and backend (Node, Django, etc.) of our application.
+RealWorld will give us a real-life meaningful application for our application by combining the front (React, Vue, Angular …) and backend (Node, Django, etc.) of our application.

 The framework can be compared to a Swiss knife.
 The success of any project depends on its proper use.
 Although frameworks work based on similar functionality and UX specifications, these frameworks do not work interactively.